jundalisay/superblist/content/en/research/benham/palmistry/part-1/chapter-01.md

 I use these names because they are easy to remember, though any other names would do.
 They have no reference to the planets. <!-- are not used because it is considered that planetary influences are necessary, or play any part, in our science. -->

+I have used the masculine pronoun with all the Mounts only for convenience and brevity.

 ## The Seven Types of People